leizongmin/serverless-sqlite/README.md

 - C++ 17 compiler, such as GCC 9, Clang 10
 - Unix-like operating system, such as Linux, FreeBSD, macOS
-- development tools:
+- Development tools:
-  - clang-format: `apt install clang-format` or `brew install clang-format`
+  - **clang-format**: run `apt install clang-format`(Ubuntu) or `brew install clang-format`(macOS) to install it.

 ## Development Setup

-- initialize git submodule: `git submodule init && git submodule update`
+- Initialize git submodule: `git submodule init && git submodule update`
 - Install `sqlite3` library: `./vcpkg/vcpkg install sqlite3`
 - Install `glog` library: `./vcpkg/vcpkg install glog`

 ## Reference

-### CEPH SQLITE VFS
+### libcephsqlite

+This SQLite VFS may be used for storing and accessing a SQLite database backed by RADOS.
+This allows you to fully decentralize your database using Ceph’s object store for improved availability, accessibility, and use of storage.
 Link: https://docs.ceph.com/en/latest/rados/api/libcephsqlite/

-Tips:

 > - `PRAGMA page_size = 65536` - bigger page size
 > - `PRAGMA cache_size = 4096` - cache 4096 pages or 256MB (with 64K page_cache).